eslint/eslint/docs/src/use/command-line-interface.md

 Inline configuration comments:
-  --no-inline-config              Prevent comments from changing config or rules --report-unused-disable-directives  Adds reported errors for unused eslint-disable directives
+  --no-inline-config              Prevent comments from changing config or rules --report-unused-disable-directives  Adds reported errors for unused eslint-disable directives --report-unused-disable-directives-severity String  Choose what severity level that eslint-disable directives should be reported as

 Caching:
   --cache                         Only check changed files - default: false